DBCLS

 ChEBI

-Chemical Entities of Biological Interest ontology with 217,000+ entities including small molecules, atoms, ions, and functional groups.
-Provides hierarchical classification, molecular data, and biological roles.
+Chemical Entities of Biological Interest ontology with 217,000+ entities.
+Hierarchical classification of small molecules, atoms, ions, functional groups, and biological roles.

 Reactome

-Open-source curated knowledgebase of biological pathways with 22,000+ pathways across 30+ species, molecular interactions, biochemical reactions, protein complexes, and disease associations.
+Curated knowledgebase of 22,000+ biological pathways across 30+ species, covering molecular interactions, biochemical reactions, complexes, and disease associations.

 Rhea

-Expert-curated database of 17,078 biochemical reactions, all atom-balanced and chemically annotated.
-Linked to ChEBI compounds, enzyme classifications (EC numbers), and metabolic pathway databases.
+Expert-curated database of 17,078 atom-balanced biochemical reactions, linked to ChEBI compounds, EC numbers, and metabolic pathway databases.

 Gene Ontology (GO)

-Controlled vocabulary for gene and gene product attributes across all organisms.
-Covers biological processes (30,804 terms), molecular functions (12,793 terms), and cellular components (4,568 terms).
+Controlled vocabulary for gene and gene product attributes across all organisms, covering biological processes, molecular functions, and cellular components.

 Ensembl

-Comprehensive genomics database providing genome annotations for 100+ species.
-Contains genes, transcripts, proteins, and exons with genomic locations and cross-references to UniProt, HGNC, and OMIM.
+Comprehensive genome annotations for 100+ species including genes, transcripts, proteins, and exons.
+Cross-referenced to UniProt, HGNC, and OMIM.

 NCBI Gene

-Gene database with 57M+ entries covering protein-coding genes, ncRNAs, and pseudogenes across all organisms.
-Includes gene symbols, chromosomal locations, and orthology relationships.
+Gene database with 57M+ entries covering protein-coding genes, ncRNAs, and pseudogenes across all organisms, with chromosomal locations and orthology data.

 ClinVar

-Aggregates genomic variation and human health relationships with 3.5M+ variant records, clinical interpretations, gene associations, and disease conditions.
-Cross-referenced to MedGen and OMIM.
+Aggregates genomic variation and health relationships.
+3.5M+ variant records with clinical interpretations, gene associations, and disease conditions.

 MedGen

-NCBI's portal for medical genetics with over 233,000 clinical concepts covering diseases, phenotypes, and clinical findings.
-Integrates data from OMIM, Orphanet, HPO, and MONDO.
+NCBI's portal for medical genetics with 233,000+ clinical concepts covering diseases, phenotypes, and clinical findings.
+Integrates OMIM, Orphanet, HPO, and MONDO.

 MONDO

-Monarch Disease Ontology integrating multiple disease databases into unified classification.
-Provides cross-references to OMIM, Orphanet, DOID, MESH, ICD, and 35+ databases.
+Monarch Disease Ontology integrating multiple disease databases into unified classification with cross-references to OMIM, Orphanet, DOID, MESH, ICD, and 35+ databases.

 MeSH

-Medical Subject Headings - NLM's controlled vocabulary thesaurus for biomedical literature indexing.
-Hierarchical structure with descriptors, qualifiers, and supplementary records across 16 main categories.
+NLM's Medical Subject Headings — controlled vocabulary for biomedical literature indexing, with hierarchical descriptors and qualifiers across 16 main categories.

 NCBI Taxonomy

-Comprehensive biological taxonomic classification covering 3M+ organisms from bacteria to mammals with hierarchical relationships, scientific/common names, and genetic code assignments.
+Biological taxonomic classification covering 3M+ organisms from bacteria to mammals, with hierarchical relationships, scientific names, and genetic code assignments.

 PubMed

-Bibliographic information for biomedical literature from MEDLINE with publication metadata, abstracts, authors, MeSH annotations, and cross-references to external databases.
+Bibliographic information for biomedical literature from MEDLINE, including publication metadata, abstracts, authors, and MeSH annotations.

 PubTator

 Biomedical entity annotations extracted from PubMed using text mining.
-Contains Disease and Gene annotations linked to articles, enabling literature-based knowledge discovery.
+Disease and Gene annotations linked to articles for literature-based knowledge discovery.

 BacDive

-Bacterial Diversity Metadatabase with 97,000+ strain records covering taxonomy, morphology, physiology, cultivation conditions, and molecular data for bacteria and archaea.
+Bacterial Diversity Metadatabase with 97,000+ strain records covering taxonomy, morphology, physiology, and molecular data for bacteria and archaea.

 MediaDive